-Revised TN-ELDS Four year-old Mathematics Standards (PK) Common Core Kindergarten Mathematics Standards (K) Operations and Algebraic Thinking (PK.OA) Operations and Algebraic Thinking (K.OA) Understand addition as putting together and adding to, and understand subtraction as taking apart and taking from Understand addition as putting together and adding to, and understand subtraction as taking apart and taking from PK.OA.1.
+Revised TN-ELDS Four-Year-Old (PK.OA) Common Core Kindergarten (K.OA) Understand addition as putting together and adding to, and understand subtraction as taking apart and taking from Understand addition as putting together and adding to, and understand subtraction as taking apart and taking from PK.OA.1.
 Represent real-world addition (putting together), and subtraction (taking from) problems up through five with concrete objects or by acting out situations.
 K.OA.1.
 Represent addition and subtraction with objects, fingers, mental images, drawings, sounds (e.g., claps), acting out situations, verbal explanations, expressions, or equations.
 PK.OA.2.
 Solve addition and subtraction problems using objects for problems up through five.
 K.OA.2.
 Solve addition and subtraction word problems, and add and subtract within 10, e.g., by using objects or drawings to represent the problem.
-PK.OA.3 .
+PK.OA.3.
 Compose and decompose numbers to five by using objects or drawings (may be an extension activity after reading a book).
 K.OA.3.
-Decompose numbers less than or equal to 10 into pairs in more than one way, e.g., by using objects or drawings, and record each decomposition by a drawing or equation (e.g., $5 = 2 + 3$ and $5 = 4 + 1$).
+Decompose numbers less than or equal to 10 into pairs in more than one way, e.g., by using objects or drawings, and record each decomposition by a drawing or equation (e.g., 5 = 2 + 3 and 5 = 4 + 1).
 PK.OA.4.
 (Begins in Kindergarten or when individual child is ready) K.OA.4.
 For any number from 1 to 9, find the number that makes 10 when added to the given number, e.g., by using objects or drawings, and record the answer with a drawing or equation.
 PK.OA.5.
 (Begins in Kindergarten or when individual child is ready) K.OA.5.
 Fluently add and subtract within 5.
 Number and Operations in Base Ten (Begins in Kindergarten) Number and Operations in Base Ten (Begins in Kindergarten)